 Cash and cash equivalents consist of demand deposits and may include highly liquid investments (e.g., money market funds, U.S. Treasury notes, and similar type instruments) with original maturities of three months or less.
 Cash and cash equivalents other than money market mutual funds, are carried at cost plus accrued interest, which approximates fair value.
 Money market mutual funds are carried at their net asset value, which approximates fair value.
+Cash equivalents held by the Company are deemed to be a Level 1 asset per ASC 820 Fair Value hierarchy, as defined below.
 Restricted cash and cash equivalents consists of deposits and cash collateral held at Wells Fargo Bank N.A. related to the Company's credit facility.
 The Company holds cash and cash equivalents denominated in foreign currencies.
 The Company deposits its cash, cash equivalents and restricted cash with highly rated banking corporations and, at times, cash deposits may exceed the insured limits under applicable law.